-How to Use LinkedIn Sales Navigator [with Examples]?
+How to Use LinkedIn Sales Navigator in 2025: A Complete Guide

 To begin using Sales Navigator, you need a LinkedIn account and an active Sales Navigator subscription.
 Here’s a step-by-step guide to get you started: